outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - make query examples for situations like:
     - lack of information stored
     - query problem breakdown & integration diagram
-    - calculating various different problem breakdown strategies first
+    - calculating various different problem breakdown strategies first before executing normal query-building logic for each

   - structurize definitions of objects specific to interfaces
     - example: info asymmetry is associated with an info loss in a particular direction between info types/formats, rather than just an info imbalance or mismatch